posted November 02, 2020

 Boneless or bone in pork chops, about 1 inch thick, will cook in 8-10 minutes.
 If you are grilling thicker pork chops, the bone will start to affect the timing of your cook.
 1 1/2 inch thick boneless pork chops typically cook through in 14-18 minutes and bone-in chops at that thickness can take up to 20 minutes or more.

-- Use two-zone heat on your grill to achieve juicy meat with that slightly charred grilled flavor.
+- Two-zone grilling.
+Use two-zone heat on your grill to achieve juicy, perfectly cooked pork chops with that slightly charred grilled flavor.

-- Invest in a meat thermometer to monitor your internal temperatures.
+- Keep an eye on temperature.
+Invest in a good meat thermometer to monitor your internal temperature so you don’t overcook the pork.

-- When mixing up your spice rub, try using freshly cracked black pepper for a brighter flavor.
+- Make sure that pepper is freshly cracked!
+When mixing up your grilled pork chop rub, try using freshly cracked black pepper for a brighter flavor.

-- Don’t stab your pork chops with a fork or cut into them while they are still cooking.
+- Don’t poke the meat!
+Don’t stab your pork chops with a fork or cut into them while they are still cooking.
 You’ll let a lot of the juices out of the meat.

-- As soon as your pork chops reach the correct internal temperature, remove them from the grill and let them rest for at least 5 minutes before slicing and serving.
+- Remember to rest.
+As soon as your pork chops reach the correct internal temperature, remove them from the grill and let them rest for at least 5 minutes before slicing and serving.
 This will help stop the cooking process and redistribute the juices through the pork chop.

 - 4 pork loin chops